Alejandro-sin/URL_shortener/README.md

 # INTRODUCTION.

-In this project I learn about ...  and how integrate ...
+In this project I learn about Django, Ajax and how to short a URL.
-Im base on...

 ## **Index** :